wbv589/Master-Thesis-/README.txt

                               Saving final file as;
                               1c employees.dta

-1e the populationg.do         Cleaning epmloyees data set;

-                              Saving final file as;
-                              1e the population.dta

 MERGING DATA:
 1d merge data.do              Merging earnings and sickness data;
                               1d sickness earnings merged.dta

                               Merging sickness earnings employees data and saving final file as;
                               1d sickness earnings employees merged.dta

+1e the populationg.do         Restrictions and choiches regarding the population;

+                              Saving final file as;
+                              1e the population.dta

 EVENT STUDY:
 2a event study.do             Use the main sample to estimate the main event study;
                               2a event study baseline.dta